 Disclaimer: TheMortgageReports does not offer tax advice on this site.
 Please consult with a tax advisor about your situation before making any decisions about how a cash–out refinance affects your taxes.

 Cash–out refinance FAQ

-Yes, if you meet a few basic criteria.
-You need to have sufficient equity, qualify for a lower interest rate, plan to live in your home for at least three to five years, and a plan to use the cash for worthwhile purposes — such as consolidating high-interest debt or funding a project that will improve your home’s value.
+Yes, a cash–out refi is a good idea when you meet a few basic criteria.
+You need to have sufficient equity, qualify for a lower interest rate, plan to live in your home for at least three to five years, and a plan to use the cash for worthwhile purposes – such as consolidating high–interest debt or funding a project that will increase the value of your home.

 A cash–out refinance can be a bad idea if you use the cash as a way to consolidate debt and then run up the debt again.
 “I advise my clients to pursue a HELOC instead of a cash–out refi if they are looking to have an open line of credit available for emergencies, home improvements, or short–term purchases that they will pay off within a short amount of time,” says Upshaw.

 In a normal market, it typically takes 30 days to close after applying for a cash–out refinance loan.
 “But due to current rates being so low and the increase in refinance volume, it’s currently often taking between 45 to 60 days to get the money from a cash–out transaction,” cautions Leahy.

 You generally need more than 20% equity already built up in your home before meeting most cash–out refinance requirements.
 But you may be able to get a VA cash–out refinance with less.